Samish Indian Nation

 About the Clinic

-The Samish Indian Nation Health Services are located in Anacortes, WA with headquarters at the Tribal Administration Office at 2918 Commercial Avenue.
+The Samish Indian Nation Health Services are located in Anacortes, WA with headquarters at the Health & Human Services Office at 1809 Commercial Avenue.

-The Tribe at this time provides primarily Contract Health Services, a Diabetes Project and is developing a Public Health Nurse program to reach members through home visits.
+The Tribe at this time provides primarily Contract Health Services, a Diabetes Project and a Public Health Nurse program to reach members with chronic health conditions through phone calls and home visits.
 The Tribe is exploring the partnerships with other medical practices in Anacortes to establish a small ambulatory clinic.

 About the Tribe

 The Samish Indian Nation (Tribe or Samish) is a descendent entity of the Samish Tribe, a signatory to the Point Elliott Treaty of 1885.
 Following the treaty signing the Samish were to be removed to the Bellingham Bay Agency.
 Fearing religious oppression, the Samish refused to leave Samish Island and other area villages.
 The Samish maintained their villages throughout the northwest Washington islands and marine shores despite repeated conflicts with homesteaders and failures to be granted the reservation they were promised.
 In 1969 the Bureau of Indian Affairs made an omission of the Samish from the list of federally recognized tribes.
 A 27-year series of legal battles ensued in order to regain federal status, during which time the tribal members continued to scatter in search of income and opportunities.
 This created a tribal population that is more urban than many reservation communities in the United States.